MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/loading-and-exporting-formatting-data.md

 ---
 # Loading and Exporting Formatting Data

-Once you have created your formatting file, you need to update the format data of the session by loading your files into the current session.
+Once you've created your formatting file, you need to update the format data of the session by loading your files into the current session.
 PowerShell loads a predefined set of formats.
 Once the format data of the current session is updated, PowerShell uses that data to display the .NET objects associated with the views defined in the loaded formats.
-There is no limit to the number of formats that you can load into the current session.
+There's no limit to the number of formats that you can load into the current session.
 You can also export the format data in the current session back to a formatting file.